mattia-3rne/machine-learning-curriculum-for-high-school/README.md

-# High School Machine Learning Curriculum
+# From Basics to Applications: <br> A Machine Learning Curriculum for High School